sbrisard/larvotto/README.md

 A C++ library for the Monte-Carlo generation of microstructures

-See the docs at XXX
+See the docs at [https://sbrisard.github.io/larvotto](https://sbrisard.github.io/larvotto).

 <!-- Local Variables: -->
 <!-- fill-column: 80 -->